shopsys/shopsys/docs/cookbook/create-basic-grid.md

     }
 ```

+!!! note
-*Note: In the example above, the column names are translated.
-Do not forget to [dump translations](../introduction/console-commands-for-application-management-phing-targets.md#translations-dump).*
+    In the example above, the column names are translated.
+Do not forget to [dump translations](../introduction/console-commands-for-application-management-phing-targets.md#translations-dump).

 ## 2. Display the grid